-- 36. For continuing circumstances that are, by definition, foreseeable the student is expected to make continuing arrangements whether through arranging additional learning support through an additional learning support statement or by taking steps to improve their circumstances. - 37.
-Repeated requests from the same student for the recognition of extenuating circumstances may result in the matter being considered in accordance with the Regulations for fitness to study or Regulations for fitness to practise.
+- 39. For continuing circumstances that are, by definition, foreseeable the student is expected to make continuing arrangements whether through arranging additional learning support through an additional learning support statement or by taking steps to improve their circumstances. - 40.
+Repeated requests from the same student for the recognition of extenuating circumstances may result in the matter being considered in accordance with the Procedure for support for study or Regulations for fitness to practise.